How to use the card

 - You can take your prescription to any pharmacy in Luxembourg.

-- Some prescriptions must be authorised by the national health fund CNS before you are given the medicine.
+- Some prescriptions must be authorised by the Caisse nationale de santé (CNS) before you are given the medicine.

 - How much you are reimbursed depends on the medicine required.
 You should therefore ask the doctor whether you need to contact the CNS.

-- Medicines are covered at the rate of 40%, 80% or 100%, if they are included in the list of medications published on a monthly basis.
+- Medicines are covered at the rate of 40%, 80% or 100%, if they are included in the list of medications, updated and published on a monthly basis.

 - Emergency ambulance transport (provided by the Emergency Medical Aid Services - SAMU) is free of charge for persons with a valid European Health Insurance Card or replacement certificate.

 - Non-emergency transport is covered up to 70% of the bills which are established on the basis of €1.25/km, with a minimum amount of €38 per trip.
-Only transportation arriving at or departing from a hospital is covered and on the prescription must be indicated that, for medical reasons, the patient needs to be transported in a reclining or immobilised position.
+Only transportation arriving at or departing from a hospital is covered and the prescription must indicate that, for medical reasons, the patient needs to be transported in a reclining or immobilised position.

-A claim for reimbursement should be addressed to the Luxembourgish national health fund (Caisse nationale de santé – CNS).
+A claim for reimbursement should be addressed to the Luxembourg National Health Fund (Caisse nationale de santé – CNS).

 Caisse nationale de santé (CNS)